 2019 marks the much-awaited opening of Adelaide’s first vertical high school, Adelaide Botanic High.
-Nestled in the heart of the CBD, the impressive $100 million 7 storey building is designed to inspire and facilitate a new learning style that deviates from the traditional model with 5 key new trends;
+Nestled in the heart of the CBD, the impressive $100 million seven-storey building is designed to inspire and facilitate a new learning style that deviates from the traditional model with five new key trends.

 Tertiary Education Style Environment

-Positioned in Adelaide’s east end University precinct, the school will prepare students for the future through establishing close ties with universities, and giving students opportunities to work with mentors, such as academic staff and students from the University of Adelaide and UniSA.
-The schools is also working to establish close links with the key destinations in Adelaide’s Cultural Hub; Art Gallery, Museum.
-State Library, so students develop relationship building skills and are exposed to more opportunities.
+Positioned in Adelaide’s east end university precinct, the school will prepare students for the future through establishing close ties with universities, and giving students opportunities to work with mentors, such as academic staff and students from the University of Adelaide and UniSA.
+The schools is also working to establish close links with the key destinations in Adelaide’s Cultural Hub; Art Gallery, Museum and State Library, so students develop relationship building skills and are exposed to more opportunities.

 Health and Environment Focus

 The vertical school was designed to encourage increased natural movement through the use of stairways rather than lifts, which facilitate efficient flow between levels that maximise learning time whilst promoting healthy activity levels.